 - They are not always foldable or portable

-Another alternative to high chairs to keep your baby safe while they sit and eat a meal with the rest of the family are booster seats!
+Another alternative to high chairs to keep your child safe while they sit and eat a meal with the rest of the family is booster seats.

 How Do Booster Seats Work?